eediallo/Spaced-Repetition-Tracker/README.md

 3. **Open index.html in your browser** <br>Ensure the project is served over HTTP for the module system to work.

 ## Running tests
+### Make sure you have **Node.js** and **npm** installed before running the tests.
 1. **Install dependencies** <br>npm install
 2. **Run Unit Tests:** <br>npm test <br>This will run the tests using Jest, the testing framework used in this project.
 3. **Check the Test Results:** <br>The test results will be displayed in the terminal.
 If the tests pass, you'll see a message indicating that all tests have passed.
 If any test fails, you will get an error message showing where the issue is.

+## Usage
+1. Open the application in your browser.
+2. Select a user from the dropdown to view their study agenda.
+3. Add a new topic with a start date.
+4. The app will calculate and display review dates based on spaced repetition intervals.